buptlishantao/xbob.paper.tpami2013/README.rst

 These two commands should download and install all non-installed dependencies and get you a fully operational test and development environment.

-Please note that this package also requires that bob (>= 1.2.0) is installed.

 .. note::